OC logo

 Graphic credit- N. Hanacek/NIST

-AI-generated content regularly demonstrates evidence of bias.
+AI-generated content regularly demonstrates evidence of bias, sometimes it is very obvious, but sometimes it is subtle and difficult to detect.
 There are compounded layers of bias.
 This is an ethical concern for the creators of AI, but responsible users must also be aware of this.
 ALWAYS use a critical eye to evaluate answers and use the built-in reporting feature when you encounter these problems.

 Recall that in both the classroom and your career, you are responsible for your work so YOU must critically examine AI-generated responses for bias prior to use.